How to Make Sure Your Wedding Officiant Speech Isn't Boring

 The good news?
 It's an honor to be asked to serve as someone's officiant, and there are ways to ensure your wedding officiant speech is anything but boring.
 These expert tips on how to write the best wedding officiant speech will help you craft a script that's both enjoyable and memorable for guests from beginning to end.

 1. Introduce Yourself As the Wedding Officiant.

 Your introduction is your first opportunity to set the tone for your wedding officiant speech, so it's important to make it count.
-To do this, Alisa Tongg, a certified life-cycle celebrant and ordained minister, recommends introducing yourself to everyone in the audience, touching on your connection with the soon-to-be-married couple and sharing a bit about how you prepared for the wedding ceremony.
+To do this, Alisa Tongg, a certified life-cycle celebrant and creator of Wedding Ceremony Master Class, recommends introducing yourself to everyone in the audience, touching on your connection with the soon-to-be-married couple and sharing a bit about how you prepared for the wedding ceremony.

 If you think it's fitting for the vibe you're going for, Tongg also recommends injecting some self-deprecating humor, as it can signal to guests that they're here today to have an enjoyable experience.

 "It's impossible for people to be bored if you keep talking about all their favorite people," Tongg says.
 For this reason, she recommends sprinkling important names of friends and family members throughout your wedding officiant speech.
 Acknowledge both partners' parents.
 Remember loved ones who have passed away.
 Thank best friends who helped get the newlyweds down the aisle.
 And, Tongg says, because everyone loves their fur babies, don't forget to give a shout-out to important pets.